How conversion modelling helps you measure what matters

 Eighty percent of advertisers are using or considering using machine learning to help with measurement in a privacy safe world.
 It gives marketers like you the opportunity to meet people’s privacy expectations and drive growth.

 So to review: Conversion modeling helps you gain a more accurate picture of your ad performance.
-It helps you optimise your campaign more effectively, and it helps you maintain privacy-safe measurement.
+It helps you optimize your campaign more effectively, and it helps you maintain privacy-safe measurement.
 The great news is that conversion modeling is already built into many measurement solutions.

 By adding these tools to your toolkit today, you’ll be working with the most accurate data, so you stay ready for whatever’s coming tomorrow.